KempnerInstitute/tatm/docs/text_dataset.md

 arxiv_dataset.vocab_size
 # 32100
 arxiv_dataset[3]
+# Note that the output will vary depending on the dataset and the tokenization process as the order documents are tokenized may vary.
 # TatmMemmapDatasetItem(
 #    token_ids=array([    7,    16,     8, ..., 14780,     8,  2537], dtype=uint16),
 #    document_ids=array([0, 0, 0, ..., 1, 1, 1], dtype=uint16),